 * Belize’s 178,000 voters urged to have their say

-* Superbond, offshore drilling, security are key issues
+* Superbond, offshore drilling, safety are key issues

 By Krista Hughes

-SAN PEDRO, Belize, March 7 (Reuters) - Belize’s centrist government seeks a second term on Wednesday in elections which could seriously affect scope for borrowing in the tiny Central American nation, best known for its pristine beaches and the world’s second-longest coral reef.
+SAN PEDRO, Belize, March 7 (Reuters) - Belizeans voted in a national election on Wednesday that could have a major impact on the borrowing ability of the tiny Central American nation, best known for its pristine beaches and the world’s second-longest coral reef.

-Ratings agencies have already pushed the country’s credit rating well into ‘junk’ territory and a painful debt restructuring could risk fresh downgrades and hurt Belize’s ability to raise funds in capital markets in the future.
+Ratings agencies have already pushed the country’s credit rating well into ‘junk’ territory and a painful debt restructuring could prompt fresh downgrades and hurt Belize’s ability to raise funds in capital markets.

-Jobs and the economy are the top concerns for Belize’s 313,000-strong population - a mix of Creoles, Spanish-speaking Mestizos, Maya Indians, African-descended Garifuna and German-speaking Mennonites - along with security and oil exploration.
+Jobs and the economy are the top concerns for Belize’s 313,000-strong population - a mix of Creoles, Spanish-speaking Mestizos, Maya Indians, African-descended Garifuna and German-speaking Mennonites - along with public safety and oil exploration.

-Informal opinion polls showed many voters undecided in the run-up to the vote, and many said they were disillusioned with both major parties, which have alternated in power since Belize’s independence from Britain in 1981.
+Informal opinion polls showed many voters were undecided, and many said they have lost patience with both major parties, which have alternated in power since Belize’s independence from Britain in 1981.